RightToPrivacy/anonsurf-1/README.md

 systemctl restart anonsurf.service

-As mentioned, this package alone lets you run anonsurf as simply a command just by skipping all systemctl commands.
+As mentioned, this package alone lets you run anonsurf as a command just by skipping all systemctl commands.
 If you need help email me below:

 Contact: righttoprivacy@tutanota.com or @righttoprivacy on the Parrot Forums